 Dr. Richard Frye discusses side effects in the lecture below at 30:41

 Another important aspect of treatment is strictly avoiding all sources of animal-derived milk products including those from cow, camel, goat and sheep.
-Research has shown that milk proteins can trigger an immune response in the gut that results in the presence of these folate receptor antibodies.
+Research has shown that milk proteins may trigger an immune response in the gut that results in the presence of these folate receptor antibodies.
 Dr. Frye discusses this at 32:16 in the above video as well.

 A milk-free diet downregulates folate receptor autoimmunity in cerebral folate deficiency syndrome